GioLombardi/PML-Final-Project/README.md

 # PML Final Project Repository

-This repository contains the code and data for the PML Final Project by Elizaveta Ignatova, Nicola Bertoni and Giovanni Lombardi.
+This repository contains the code and data for the PML Final Project by Elizaveta Ignatova, Nicola Bertoni and Giovanni Lombardi (Group 04).

 ## Project Structure